danielamadori98/MoellerTrumboreIntersectionAlgorithm/README.md

-# Parallelization of the Möller–Trumbore intersection algorithm in a Human Shape Estimation context
+# Parallelization (CUDA) of the Möller–Trumbore intersection algorithm in a Human Shape Estimation context

 ### Problem statement:
 Given a set P of 6890 3D points and a set M of 13776 meshes, find for each point p of P if the segment that connects (0,0,0) to p does not intersect any mesh of M.